microsoft/azure-pipelines-yaml/design/variables-in-pipelines.md

 ## Problems
 * Build.\* and Release.\* variables aren't meaningful in unified pipelines.
-* There are many dozens of variables, some which are similar but not quite the same.
+* There are dozens of variables, some which are similar but not quite the same.
 We're wary of adding too many more, since we've run into technical limitations before (size of environment block on some systems).
 Having similar-but-different variables increases the burden on customers and task authors to understand the system.
 * Some tasks operate differently based on whether they're "running in build" vs "running in RM".